in28minutes/java-cheat-sheet/README.md

 - PrintWriter provides advanced methods to write formatted text to the file.
 It supports printf function.

 #### PrintWriter constructors
-PrintWriter constructors supports varied kinds of arguments Ð File, String (File Path) and Writer.
+PrintWriter constructors supports varied kinds of arguments , File, String (File Path) and Writer.
 ```
 PrintWriter printWriter = new PrintWriter("PrintWriterFileName.txt");
 ```
-#### PrintWriter Ð Write to a file
+#### PrintWriter , Write to a file
 Other than write function you can use format, printf, print, println functions to write to PrintWriter file.
 ```
 //writes "My Name" to the file